dklynsma-LT/PSx360Recover/docs/Get-x360RecoverAppliance.md

 ```

 ## DESCRIPTION
-This cmdlet retrieves information about x360Recover appliances.
+This cmdlet retrieves appliance information from the x360Recover system.
-It can retrieve information for a specific appliance by ID or for all appliances.
+It can retrieve information for a specific appliance by ID or for multiple appliances based on various filters such as service ID and whether to include device information.
-Optionally, it can include short appliance information in the response.

 ## EXAMPLES